Museum of witch hunts - a new museum in Ribe about witch persecution in Denmark and Europe.

 Randbøl Hede southwest of Randbøl is one of the few remaining natural heaths in Denmark.
-Originally much larger, the 1,875-acre Randbøl Hede is nonetheless the nation’s largest inland heath.
+Originally much larger, the 1,875-acre Randbøl Hede is nonetheless one of the nation’s largest inland heaths.
 Randbøl Hede was declared a nature reserve in 1932 to protect it from being further reclaimed as farmland or woodland.

 Randbøl Hede was once a trackless, deserted heathland feared by all, especially commercial travellers due to the roaming bandits.
 Still meandering across the heath is a track leading to Vorbasse, which for centuries was a droving road along which cattle were led to market in Vorbasse or even further south.

 As early as the 1760s, German farmers cultivated potatoes in the area, introducing this novel vegetable to the Danes.
 In the 1950s, the time-honoured grazing and peat-cutting rights of local farmers were finally abolished.